spacetelescope/jdaviz/docs/dev/infrastructure.rst

 Libraries
 =========

-The above layers are focused primaril on visualization.
+The above layers are focused primarily on visualization.
 All actual *operations* and analysis tasks to be applied to visualized data sets are to be implemented in the various Python libraries aimed at these astronomical datasets.
 It is important to note that these libraries are *independent* efforts from jdaviz, and can therefore be used in whole, part, or not at all with the jdaviz tools.
 This allows a full range of workflows, while also maintaining transparency to scientific users exactly how an operation in the jdaviz tools actually works.
 I.e., they can at any time simply use the library directly instead of accessing it through jdaviz.
 Known libraries include:

 * astropy_
 * `specutils <https://specutils.readthedocs.io>`_